Skip to main content

 Cortisol is the primary stress hormone, and its release initiates a cascade of physiological adjustments designed for short-term survival.
 It mobilizes energy by increasing blood sugar, sharpens focus, and modulates the immune response.
 In a healthy, well-regulated system, this is a temporary state of alarm.

-Once the perceived threat has passed, the rising levels of in the bloodstream send a powerful feedback signal back to the hypothalamus and the pituitary gland.
+Once the perceived threat has passed, the rising levels of cortisol in the bloodstream send a powerful feedback signal back to the hypothalamus and the pituitary gland.
 This signal essentially says, “The crisis is managed; stand down.”
 The hypothalamus stops releasing CRH, and the pituitary stops releasing ACTH.
-This is a loop, a sophisticated biological “off-switch” that allows the body to return to a state of equilibrium, or homeostasis.
+This is a negative feedback loop, a sophisticated biological “off-switch” that allows the body to return to a state of equilibrium, or homeostasis.

 The body’s stress response is governed by the HPA axis, a communication network where the pituitary gland plays a central role in receiving and acting on hormonal signals.